DogukanBaloglu/rickandmorty/README.md

   1.getAll(): Returns, all locations information.
   2.getSingle(): Returns, the properties of the given number's defined location (Between 1 to 108).
   3.getMultiple(): Returns, The properties of the given numbers' defined locations (Between 1 to 108).
-  4.filter():Returns, Locations matching the given values(name,type,dimension).
+  4.filter(): Returns,Locations matching the given values(name,type,dimension).

  ***Episodes class features:***